bogatinovskijasmin/bogatinovskijasmin/_posts/2021-03-14-Clustering.md

 distance metric.
 Despite Euclidean, other Lp distances, correlation distance are commonly used as well.

-Different types of linkaes are:
+Different types of linkages are:

 1.  **Ward**; minimizes the sum of squared differences within all clusters.
 It is a variance-minimizing approach and in this sense is